Obstructive Sleep Apnea (OSA) Treatment

-Sleep Apnoea is a serious sleeping disorder that occurs when a person's breathing is interrupted during sleep.
-Multiple specialists are required to treat sleep apnoea and through their collaboration, a suitable treatment plan will be developed.
+Sleep Apnea is a serious sleeping disorder that occurs when a person's breathing is interrupted during sleep.
+Multiple specialists are required to treat sleep apnea and through their collaboration, a suitable treatment plan will be developed.

-Obstructive Sleep Apnoea occurs when the airways are partially or completely obstructed during sleep.
+Obstructive Sleep Apnea occurs when the airways are partially or completely obstructed during sleep.
 Your muscles will naturally relax during sleep, including those that control the tongue and throat, which narrows the airways.